 Yes.
 Applications received in languages other than in English (including all supporting materials) will not be considered.

-Is it necessary to apply electronically in a PDF file and not with print copy?
+Is it necessary to apply electronically and not with print copy?

 Yes.
-It is mandatory that the application be submitted electronically in a PDF file (as indicated in the instructions).
+It is mandatory that the application be submitted electronically via the online grants portal (as indicated in the instructions).
 Paper applications will NOT be accepted.

 How many years is the grant typically for?